-Expats moving to Vancouver will find a city bustling with a myriad of cultures.
-While English speakers account for the largest language group, there are also some French, Chinese, Vietnamese, German, Taiwanese and Punjabi speakers.
+Expats moving to Vancouver will find a city bustling with myriad cultures.
+While English speakers account for the largest language group, there are also French, Chinese, Vietnamese, German, Taiwanese and Punjabi speakers.
 The impact of Chinese expats is clearly visible in the colourful Chinese New Year celebrations, the Dragon Boat festival and Chinatown Night, all of which are well attended annual events.

 Still, not everything is picture-perfect in Vancouver.
 The city’s cost of living is incredibly high and is particularly inflated by the exorbitant cost of accommodation.
 Average rental costs remain expensive and demand is increasingly overshadowing supply in the Metro Vancouver area.
 This all makes the house-hunting search more challenging than ever before.